MIBlue119/awesome-llama-resources/README.md

 ## Some theory
 - [Why we should train smaller LLMs on more tokens](https://www.harmdevries.com/post/model-size-vs-compute-overhead/)
     - harms law on hugging face for calculating the model size/dataset size's compute overhead

+## Move on to production
+- [Patterns for Building LLM-based Systems & Products](https://eugeneyan.com/writing/llm-patterns/): Amazon's LLM Engineer Eugene Yan wrote a blog about patterns of LLM based system